NyoroGiraffe/Experi-City/06_Actions/CIF.md

 ### **Stage 5 — Integrative Resolution**

-If coexistence and prioritization cannot sufficiently resolve the disagreement, the Engine attempts to cultivate a new Collective Intent by integrating the underlying intentions behind multiple proposals.
+If coexistence and prioritization cannot sufficiently resolve the disagreement, the Engine SHOULD attempt to cultivate a new Collective Intent by integrating the underlying intentions behind multiple proposals.

-A New Intent should be derived from the underlying motivations identified in the Community Intents, rather than representing an independent preference of the Engine.
+A New Intent SHOULD be derived from the underlying motivations identified in the Community Intents, rather than representing an independent preference of the Engine.

 The Engine MUST NOT assume that disagreement between proposed means necessarily indicates disagreement between underlying goals.